About

 Until 2019, I (Dr Sandra J.T.M.
 Evers) was associate professor and senior researcher at the Department of Social and Cultural Anthropology, VU University Amsterdam.
 I specialised in Africa, Canada and the South West Indian Ocean (Madagascar, La Réunion, Mauritius and the Seychelles) and Europe.
 My research concerns indigenous studies, media & mediation, anthropology of children & youth, history and globalization, inequality, poverty, international development, natural resource management, "land grabs", othering and empathy, human and children's rights, applied and engaged scholarship.

-The barren landscape was like a furnish with hot sand ridden winds hurting my face.
+Soon after my 21st birthday, I was dropped as doomed in the Malagasy desert.
+Primed for hardship, I set off into the hinterland reputed for Brain malaria, gigantic rats, sorcery and other kinds of unpleasantries.
+The barren landscape was like a furnace with hot sand ridden winds hurting my face.
 After a seemingly endless walk, I encountered children with reddish hair and hunger mutated bodies.
 But why was their skin infested with wounds?
 I was shocked.
 Apparently the feeling was mutual, as they looked at me in disgust and fear.

 Eventually, I arrived in a small hamlet with dilapidated huts.
 Adults alongside the children now scattered around me.
 As the sun was setting, I got more and more anxious about how life would appear here in the pitch dark.
 I had to build rapport as soon as possible so I gave them my best smiles which made them only more nervous about my appearance.
 As it grew darker, an old man struggled his way towards me, speaking....Malagasy.
 Inapt to understand him, I treated him to more of my grimaces.
 Frustrated, he pointed to one of the mud huts.
-That is where l spent my first sleepless night, contemplating the ways I could die in this setting.
+That is where I spent my first sleepless night, contemplating the ways I could die in this setting.
 I passed the time looking at the fire flies.
 Early morning however, I discovered it were countless eyes looking at me.... my first acquaintance with the Madagascar Rat.

+It was only a prelude of what was to come.
+The next day, I was first bitten and inflicted by a wound that took weeks to heal.
+It made me guarded, during the nights for the rats and the day for my misadventures surviving.
 Eager to leave my abode after the first night, I rushed out where a huge gathering of people was staring at me.
 The staring game ended when a screaming baby was put in my arms.
 Puzzled but going on their gesticulations, I figured they wanted me to help the baby.
 All I could resort to was my package of paracetamol and bottle of multivitamin.
 I crushed the medicine and together with my last bit of water, I gave it to the baby.
 After half an hour my magic kicked in and the baby stopped crying.
 The villagers saw me as their saviour, at least so I thought.
 My magical skills, evaporated later that day when the baby was no longer under the influence of paracetamol.
 I had nowhere to go which also was obvious to my entourage.
 So I commenced my apprenticeship learning "how to behave like a Betsileo" (mitondra tena Betsileo ianao).
 Little did I know that they were in fact grooming me for marriage....

-First exhibition on Madagascar in the Netherland:
+First exhibition on Madagascar in the Netherlands:

-Freshly married, I left for the Seychelles with my husband and eight month old son.
-After years of trying, I finally secured my research permit for independent research into the popular histories of the Seychellois since independence.
-No such scholarship existed.
-Books that had been published were commissioned by the Party and read as touristic brochures.
-The next day after landing, we were summoned to report at the Ministry of Culture.
-While my husband and son were seated in the waiting room, I was led into a room full of people with scrutinizing glares.
-Very intimidating.
-The person at the head of the table, explained how I was the first foreigner they had approved and they also had already prepared my research query for me: "Why are Seychellois men so lazy and how can we make them work harder?"
-After I politely declined, they informed me that I had just created a huge problem for myself and my family.
-The extent of the problem, we were soon to find out.
 The next morning, a police car was parked outside our rental house.
 It did not take long before we received the first threats over the phone.
 We had to keep an eye on our son, as "kidnappings are frequent in the Seychelles".
 The anonymous phone calls also led to the realization that our phone was tapped.
-That the threads were very real, we found out when the breaks of our rental car, were sabotaged.
-And we narrowly escaped a fall into a ravine.
+That the threats were very real, we found out when the brakes of our rental car were sabotaged, and we narrowly escaped a fall into a ravine.
 After I had placed an ad in the newspaper for a research assistant, the one and only candidate turned out to be a spy of the Ministry of Culture.
 We noticed that we were followed and were faced with several break-in attempts.
 Despite all the odds against me, I managed to conduct my research.
 Much to the dislike of the Ministry.
 When the threats became too real, we escaped the country.
-However horrible this all was, I simultaneously had come to realize that the biggest threat to my wellbeing was the person I had just Married....
+However horrible this all was, I simultaneously had come to realize that the biggest threat to my wellbeing was the person I had just married....

 Tales from a captive audience: Dissident narratives and the official history of the Seychelles, S.J.T.M.
 Evers, in: